zbh888/zbh888.github.io/index.md

 title: About Me
 ---
 ![Profile Picture]({{site.baseurl}}/{{site.profile-picture}}){: .profile-picture}
-Hello, I am a computer science researcher currently pursuing a Master of Mathematics degree at the Cheriton School of Computer Science, University of Waterloo.
-My thesis focuses on mitigating signaling storms in 5G cellular networks.
-Previously, I obtained a Bachelor of Computer Science from the same institution.
+Hello, I work as a research associate at the Cheriton School of Computer Science, University of Waterloo.
+My current research is about computer networks and blockchain.
+Previously, I got a Master of Mathematics degree and a Bachelor of Computer Science degree from the same institution.
+My master's thesis was focusing on mitigating signalling storms in 5G cellular networks.

 Throughout my studies, I have explored advanced fields such as artificial intelligence, blockchain, 5G cellular networks, and space networks.
 I have realized that many modern technological advancements arise from solving important problems with simple and effective ideas.
 Thus, this is the first principle that I follow while conducting my research.
 Unfortunately, the problems I solve are not significant enough to be game changers.
 Perhaps this is why we often say that finding a good problem to solve is 50% of success.
 Another research principle I adhere to is practicality.
 I believe an idea in computer science is only useful when it shows potential to address real-world problems.
 In my related research fields, this mainly involves scalability and use case scenarios.